The fans came out in droves:

 I was super excited with this detail shot from a surfboard painting event downtown.
 It was good times, and I can't tell you how many times I heard the word "radical" used while I was there.

 "Mary" arrived late, so "Joseph" and I had nothing to do while we waited for a Posada (a Mexican re-enactment of Mary and Joseph looking for lodging in Bethlehem) to begin.
 Although I suspect that the event would have started an hour late regardless of Mary's tardiness.
 That just seems to be the way things go around here.
-I liked the "Joseph" kid, though.
-We seemed to share the same zest for life while waiting for the event to begin.

 The last two local football teams lost in the high school playoff race Friday night at the Alamodome in San Antonio, meaning football season is now officially over for me.
 Thank goodness.
 Judging from how I shot this game, the end didn't come soon enough.
 Thank God it was an emotional loss, because my action was kind of weak.
 After years of covering University of Arkansas athletics, I'm practically an expert at shooting dejection shots.